 I could not avoid seeing in front of me all the many kinds of children my mother had spent the summer trying to encourage me towards, girls with similar backgrounds but what my mother called ‘broader horizons’ … Tasha, half Guyanese, half Tamil, whose father was a real Tamil Tiger, which impressed my mother mightily ….
 There was a girl called Anoushka with a father from St. Lucia and a Russian mother whose uncle was, according to my mother, ‘the most revolutionary poet in the Caribbean’ (Smith 2016, 34).

 Although the daughter continues to present her mother’s political affiliations ironically, the narrative point of view echoes the mother’s political perspective, emphasising throughout, the ways in which race and class define and structure routes to social mobility in multiply diasporic or in post-diasporic spaces of intersected migrant communities.
-By indicating the mother’s privileging of political exile, Smith introduces the idea of exile as a diasporic identity that is also marked by class and education.
+By indicating the mother’s privileging of other characters’ political exile, Smith introduces the idea of exile as a diasporic identity that is also marked by class and education.
 Exile, as the narrative suggests, brings with it a political consciousness and social understanding that allows for the marginalized spaces assigned to the migrant to be transformed into emancipatory spaces of possibility, even privilege.
 As Edward Said argues, even though the two positions – of the exiled and the migrant – must be in dialogue, there is a great difference between the “optimistic mobility” of the exiled intellectual and the “massive dislocations, waste, misery, and horrors endured in our century’s migrations and mutilated lives” (Said 1994, 403).
 In its representations of difference and contestation within and between migrant communities, Smith’s novel creates a space within which to construct a dialogue between the intellectual as theoretician or activist, who distils then articulates “the predicaments that disfigure modernity – mass deportation, imprisonment, population transfer, collective dispossession, and forced immigrations” (403), and the subjects of that collective dispossession.
 This difference permeates the locations of the narrative.
 The theorizing perspective of the intellectual is explicitly expressed in most scenes involving the mother and is one that shapes the narrative, informing the point of view of the narrator, who admits to “channelling” (Smith 2016, 112) her mother when responding to scenes and experiences that need historical or sociological underpinning.
 Her mother, she narrates, was proud of not being like other mothers: at the same time, because she recognises a sameness of cultural and/or class origins, her mother maintains an affiliation with those from whom she has also separated as a result of educational success and class aspirations.
 As the narrator observes, “channelling” her mother, for many of “our mothers” who had become mothers not long after leaving school, Parents’ Evening was like detention: “It remained a place where they might be shamed.
 The difference was now they were grown and could not be forced to attend” or if they did, could “begin shouting at the teacher” (Smith 2016, 41).
 Her mother was affiliated, or sympathetic, but different: “I say ‘our mothers’, but of course mine was different: she had the anger but not the shame” (42).